 I’ll leave it to you to decide whether my ‘numbers you can use to make decisions’ is a pragmatic approximation of the rest of their definition, or an inappropriate over-simplification.
 (Jarrett, 2021)

-If you’re only going to tackle one book on survey methodology, get this one.
-It’s packed with references to take you to the next step in your search.
+If you’re only going to tackle one book on survey methodology, get the one I’ve already mentioned by Groves et al (Wiley 2009): Survey Methodology is my Bible, written by giants of the survey world, and I highly recommend it.
+The book is packed with references to take you to the next step in your search.
+It is perhaps a little light on goals and doesn’t have anything on reporting but I reference it throughout my book.
 Stocked by many libraries; expensive new, relatively easy to find second-hand at an affordable price.